Bayhaqieee/NusantaraLaw-Corpus/README.md

 - Training datasets for NLP and legal AI models
 - Educational resources for law students
 - Standardization of legal terminology

+## License

+This database is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/

+**Data Source Disclaimer:**
+The contents of this database are scraped from [JDIH KEMENKUM](https://jdih.kemenkum.go.id/).
+The original data is managed by Law Ministry of The Republic of Indonesia.
+This repository claims rights only over the database structure and organization, not the raw content itself.